 Fortunately, overwhelmed brides-to-be have it easier than ever before.
 With the click of a mouse, any wedding planner with Internet access can find information and programs that make every step of the planning process — from the bachelorette party to the thank you notes — as easy as can be.

 As a cultural tradition, the bachelorette party has only existed since the 1960s, when women became more sexually liberated and desired a “last hurrah” with booze and others akin to their hubbies’-to-be.
 Yet, in recent years, the bachelorette party has surpassed the bachelor party in terms of raucousness, as ladies find the need to let loose their pre-wedding jitters.
 Unfortunately, for many brides, the bachelorette party is just another event they have to plan in detail.

 Most married couples contend that you aren’t truly engaged until you have a date, and you simply can’t pin down a date until you find your perfect venue.
 However, you should think again if you expect to be able to visit in-person each and every venue option available.
 You can save time, energy, and money narrowing down your potential venue list by researching local venues online.
 Most venues have websites with pictures of past events and a list of services they typically offer.
-If you are organizing a destination wedding, you can save even more using this method; for example, the LA Banquets Blog is the perfect place to start if you are looking for a catered wedding or event.
+If you are organizing a destination wedding, you can save even more using this method; for example, our vendor guide is the perfect place to start if you are looking for destination wedding vendors.

 3. Groom Groove